A Petri Dish for Histopathology Image Analysis: MHIST Dataset

 For data annotation, we worked with seven board-certified gastrointestinal pathologists at the Dartmouth-Hitchcock Medical Center.
 Each pathologist individually and independently classified each image in our dataset as either HP or SSA based on the World Health Organization criteria from 2019 \cite{nagtegaal20202019}.
 After labels were collected for all images from all pathologists, the gold standard label for each image was assigned based on the majority vote of the seven individual labels, a common choice in literature \cite{Chilamkurthy2018,Gulshan2016,Irvin2019,Kanavati2020,Korbar2017,Sertel2008,Wang2019,Wei2019Celiac,Wei2020Difficulty,Zhou2019}.
 The distribution of each class in our dataset based on the gold standard labels of each image is shown in Table \ref{tab:train_test_split}.

-In our dataset, the average percent agreement between each pair of annotators was 72.9\% and each pathologist agreed with the majority vote an average of 83.2\% of the time.
+In our dataset, the average percent agreement between each pair of annotators was 72.9\%, and each pathologist agreed with the majority vote an average of 83.2\% of the time.
+There is, notably, nontrivial disagreement between pathologists (approximately 16.7\% of images have 4/7 agreement), which corresponds with the difficulty of our colorectal polyp classification task.
 The mean of the per-pathologist Cohen's $\kappa$ was 0.450, in the moderate range of 0.41-0.60.
 Although not directly comparable with prior work, a similar evaluation found a Cohen's $\kappa$ of 0.380 among four pathologists \cite{Wong2009}.
 To facilitate research that might consider the annotator agreement of examples during training, for each image, we also provide the agreement level among our annotators (4/7, 5/7, 6/7, or 7/7).
-Figure \ref{fig:annotator_agreement_distribution} shows the distribution of agreement levels (in addition to the gold-standard labels) for our dataset.
+Figure \ref{fig:annotator_agreement_distribution} shows the distribution of agreement levels for our dataset.